-The estates assets will be used to pay off any debts; Most commonly Liquid assets for example money in bank accounts will be used to repay any outstanding amounts.
-When there are no liquid assets available it may be necessary to sell the assets in the estate to repay the debts, this includes assets that were left to beneficiaries in the terms of the will.
+The estates assets will be used to pay off any debt; Most commonly Liquid assets for example money in bank accounts will be used to repay any outstanding amounts.
+When there are no liquid assets available it may be necessary to sell the assets in the estate to repay the debts, this includes assets that were left to beneficiaries in the terms of the Will.

 Establish what debts there are